-Private delivery services - If you choose, you may use a private delivery service, instead of the U.S. Postal Service, to mail in your return and tax payment.
-However, if, at a later date, you need to establish the date you filed your return or paid your tax, you cannot use the date recorded by a private delivery service unless you used a delivery service that has been designated by the U.S. Secretary of the Treasury or the Commissioner of Taxation and Finance.
+Private delivery services - If you choose, you may use a private delivery service, instead of the U.S. Postal Service, to mail in your form and tax payment.
+However, if, at a later date, you need to establish the date you filed or paid your tax, you cannot use the date recorded by a private delivery service unless you used a delivery service that has been designated by the U.S. Secretary of the Treasury or the Commissioner of Taxation and Finance.
 (Currently designated delivery services are listed in Publication 55, Designated Private Delivery Services.
 See Need help? for information on obtaining forms and publications.)
-If you have used a designated private delivery service for instructions on how to obtain written proof of the date your return was given to the delivery service for delivery.
+If you have used a designated private delivery service and need to establish the date you filed your form, contact that private delivery service for instructions on how to obtain written proof of the date your form was given to the delivery service for delivery.
 If you use any private delivery service, whether it is a designated service or not, send the forms covered by these instructions to: State Processing Center, 431C Broadway, Albany NY 12204-4836.